 - Show your face during calls.
 Facial expressions and body language make communication more effective.

-- Conduct real-time whiteboarding sessions with Miro.
+- Run real-time whiteboarding sessions with Miro or FigJam.

 - Be intentional with your tone when writing.
 Using emoji helps! 😀